Asia policymakers spared Fed jolt, look to support shaky economies

-JAKARTA Asian policymakers on Thursday applauded a historic turn in U.S. monetary policy, but analysts warned the region's economies face vulnerabilities, with Taiwan cutting interest rates, although markets took the Federal Reserve rate hike in their stride.
+JAKARTA Asia policymakers on Thursday applauded an historic turn in U.S. monetary policy, but analysts cautioned that the region's economies faced vulnerabilities even as markets took the Federal Reserve rate hike in their stride.

-The prospect of the first hike in U.S. rates in almost a decade had kept emerging markets on edge in the weeks before the decision, amid fears investors would redirect capital to higher-yielding U.S. debt in a fresh blow to their shaky economies.
+The prospect of the first hike in U.S. rates in almost a decade had kept emerging markets on edge in the weeks leading up to the Fed's decision, amid fears investors would redirect capital to higher-yielding U.S. debt in a fresh blow to their shaky economies.

-"The Fed's action brings an end to the lift-off uncertainty," said Amando Tetangco, the governor of the Philippine central bank, which left interest rates on hold at a monetary policy meeting on Thursday.
+"The Fed's action brings an end to the lift-off uncertainty," said Amando Tetangco, the governor of the Philippine central bank as he prepared to chair the monetary policy meeting later on Thursday.

-Taiwan's central bank unexpectedly cut its policy rate by 12.5 basis points, suggesting that worries about the region's sluggish growth, not capital flight, are at the front of policymakers' minds.

 Add to that mix pedestrian growth in Japan and the euro zone, and it isn't hard to see why many investors were nervous about the prospects of rising borrowing costs in the United States.